pronenewbits/Embedded_EKF_Library/README.md

 After that, you only need to initialize the EKF class, set the non-zero initialization matrix by calling `EKF::vReset(X_INIT, P_INIT, QInit, RInit)` function at initialization, and call `EKF::bUpdate(Y,U)` function every sampling time.

-To see how you can implement the library in non-trivial application, I implement 2 example:
+To see how you can implement the library in non-trivial application, I've implemented 2 example:
 1.  [ekf_example1_pendulum](ekf_example1_pendulum).
 This example simulate the damped pendulum.
 See the [README file](ekf_example1_pendulum/README.md) inside the folder to get more information.
 2.  [ekf_example2_imu](ekf_example2_imu).
 This example process IMU (Inertial Measurement Unit) data using sensor MPU9250.
 See the [README file](ekf_example2_imu/README.md) inside the folder to get more information.